 If you are visiting Arundel and are looking for things to do outside of the town centre, then we recommend visiting Slindon and seeing the Nore Folly – we have a Slindon Walk you can do.

 We also recommend visiting the Roman city of Chichester as well as visiting the coast – Climping Beach is a lovely spot to walk along the coast.
-If you are looking for museums, then Amberley Working Museum is great for kids or you can do a circular walk around Amberley along the river and enjoy some tea and cake at the Amberley Tea Rooms on the walk.
+If you are looking for museums, then Amberley Working Museum is great for kids and dog-friendly, or you can do a circular walk around Amberley along the river and enjoy some tea and cake at the Amberley Tea Rooms on the walk.

 Join us on Instagram.
 Share and tag us at @discover_sussex